sarah-antillia/TFRecordInspector/README.md

 # TFRecordInspector

 This is a simple python <a href="./TFRecordInspector.py">TFRecordInspector</a> class to inspect a tensorflow tfrecord.<br>
-This will parse an input tfrecord file, extract the images, labels, and bboxes from it, and write the annotated images to the files.<br>
+It will parse an input tfrecord file, extract the images, labels, and bboxes from the tfrecord, and write the annotated images to the files.<br>

 For example, please run the following command<br>